The Importance of Cybersecurity in the Pharmaceutical Industry

 Across the entire industry, regulators oversee sales and marketing, drug price reporting, clinical operations, medical device testing, and manufacturing.
 Noncompliance can result in hefty fines and even criminal charges.

 Pharmaceutical companies should prioritize regulatory compliance as it helps them stay on top of the latest guidelines and regulations and reduce the risk of fines or lawsuits.
-Maintaining compliance also prevents data loss, improves customer satisfaction, and helps a business save on costs.

 The pharmaceutical industry must adhere to strict regulatory requirements worldwide as a global business.
 Moreover, regulatory frameworks often change to address world health concerns and respond to new standards.